alexandrubb23/realestate-api/README.md

 ## Automate testing

-The app is using unit and integration testing
+The app is using unit and integration tests.

 ### Running the tests

-In order to run the tests, you have to install all the dependecies on your local machine
+In order to run the tests, you have to install all the dependecies on your local machine.

-From the app directory
+From the app directory:

 ```
 cd src
 ```

+Skip this step if you already did it.

-Install all dependencies
+Install all dependencies:

 ```
-npm install
+npm i
 ```

-And run the tests
+And run the tests:

 ```
 npm test